-Philosophical, psychological, and social foundations of curriculum development in nursing will be studied.
+Philosophical, psychological, and social foundations of curriculum development in nursing.
 Attention is given to various curriculum patterns and types of education in nursing.
-Learning theories, issues, trends and evolving student clienteles affecting nursing curricula are also explored.
-Students will develop skills in analysis, critiquing, and writing curriculum design.
-Prerequisite: NUR 5101
+Learning theories, issues, trends and eveolving student clienteles affecting nuring curricula are explored.
+Students will develop skills in analysis, critiquing and writing curriculum design.

-NUR 5121 - Instruction & Evaluation in Nursing Education Credits: 3
+NUR 5121 - Instruction & Evaluation in Nursing Education

 Various teaching modalities will be explored as well as the use of instructional resources.
-Modes of evaluation will be examined, including use of standards and accreditation criteria, classroom evaluation techniques, and measuring procedures.
+Modes of evaluation will be examined, including use of standards and accreditation criteria, as well as classroom evaluation techniques and measuring procedures.